niksy/kist-tabify/README.md

 #### placement

-Type: `Integer|String`
+Type: `Integer|String|Function`
 Default: `1`

 Initial element to select.

+If defined as:

-If defined as integer, it’s a non-zero-index based position of tab element to activate.
+* Integer, it’s a non-zero-index based position of tab element to activate.
-If defined as string, it’s value of `id` attribute, `data-tab-id` attribute or `href` attribute value of tab element to activate.
+* String, it’s value of `id` attribute, `data-tab-id` attribute or `href` attribute value of tab element to activate.
+* Function, it should return either index or string which correspond to integer and string values for this property

 ## Examples